Patron-in-chief, Commonwealth Games Australia

 Patron, Commonwealth Games Australia

 Ben was elected as President of Commonwealth Games Australia Ltd at its first AGM in November 2018 for a four year term.
-He is currently the CEO of Australian Sailing.
+He is currently the CEO of Australian Sailing and a member of the CGA Nominations and Remuneration Committee and the Chair for the CGA Brand and Marketing Committee.

 Leeanne is an accomplished Senior Executive and Board Director with over 25 years of experience and knowledge in the Sport and Major Event industries, with extensive skills in all areas of business and management.
 Some of her past roles include CEO of the Women's National Basketball League (WNBL), CEO of the World Masters Games (2002 Melbourne), General Manager of Events SA, Head of Women's Football with FFA, CEO Adelaide 36ers and CEO Community Football (SA).

 Leeanne is a former Victorian State winner of the Telstra Business Woman of the Year and represented Australia in Basketball.
-She is CGA's Vice President (four year term to 2022) and is also a Director of Cycling Australia, Netball SA and Disability Sports Australia and on the UCI Women's Commission.
+She is CGA's Vice President (four year term to 2022) and is also a Director of Cycling Australia, Netball SA and Disability Sports Australia.
+Leeanne was recently appointed as a Director of the Local Organising Committee for the FIBA Women’s Basketball World Cup 2022 and is the current Chairperson for the CEO Oversight Board of the District Council of Coober Pedy.
+Leeanne was previously a Director of Cycling Australia, the Chairperson of the Cycling Australia High Performance Group and an Executive Member of the UCI Women's Commission.
 Leeanne runs her own Consultancy business with a focus on global executive recruitment and is the Chair of CGA's Nominations & Remuneration Committee.

 Darryl has been intimately involved in the creation of a number of strategic plans for sporting organisations, including the four-year plan for the International Softball Federation.
-Darryl was elected to the CGA Board for a one year term from November 2018, and is Chair of the CGA Heritage and Awards Committee.
+Darryl was re-elected to the CGA Board for a further four and half year term from November 2019, and is current Chair of the CGA Heritage and Awards Committee.

 Passionate about sport, Marlene has represented South Australia in Netball, as well as playing in the Australian National Super League.
 A graduate of the Australian Institute of Company Directors, Marlene is also currently a Director of Triathlon Australia.
 Previously Marlene has served on the Netball Victoria Board, and has been a non-executive Director of Netball South Australia and the Asia Pacific Professional Marketing Association.

 An expert in client experience and analysis, and translation of client feedback to increase client retention, diversify revenue and enable organisational change.
-Marlene’s experience extends to stakeholder management, marketing, sponsorship and community engagement, where she has developed and led strategic partnerships and sponsorships across the public and private sectors.
+Marlene’s experience extends to stakeholder management, marketing, sponsorship and community engagement, where she has developed and led strategic partnerships and sponsorships across the public and private sectors and is currently the Principal of Solutions by ME.

-Jayne is currently a member of the Media Advisory Board for the Stay Kind Foundation and also a member of the Business Advisory Board for EmpoWEr.
-She is currently CGA’s only appointed Director and has been appointed for one year.
+Jayne was previously a member of the Media Advisory Board for the Stay Kind Foundation and the Business Advisory Board for EmpoWEr.
+She is currently CGA’s only appointed Director and has been appointed for a two-year term and is a member of the CGA Brand and Marketing Committee.

-Grant has been involved with CGA since his appointment to the previous Board of Management in 2011 and was elected to the new Board of CGA in November 2018 for a one year term.
+Grant has been involved with CGA since his appointment to the previous Board of Management in 2011 and was elected to the new Board of CGA in November 2018 for a one year term and re-elected in 2019 for a further four and a half year term.
 Grant has extensive experience in business management and finance, having been General Manager of the SA TAB for almost ten years.
 He has held many Board positions throughout sport, including current roles as the Vice President of the CGA SA State Division, Director of Thoroughbred Racing SA and Member of the SA Olympic Appeal Committee.
 Previously, Grant was Director and then President of Gymnastics Australia, Vice President of the Commonwealth Gymnastics Confederation, President of Gymnastics South Australia and Chair of many committees and working groups.

 Grant is a member of CGA’s Finance & Audit Committee and is on the Investment Committee for the Australian Commonwealth Games Foundation.